Cognitive Neuroscience and Neuromodulation Lab

 We analyze neural populations and network dynamics during cognitive tasks measuring attention, inhibitory control, and cognitive control.

-Our findings help us understand how networks support healthy activity and how pathologies such as attention deficits, cognitive impairment, and dementia may be due to abnormal network function.
-We can use this information to develop restorative therapies in neurologic and psychiatric diseases.
+Our findings help us understand how brain networks support healthy cognitive processes and how pathologic networks lead to clinical illnesses such as depression, attention disorders, and cognitive impairment.
+We take this information from “bench-to-bedside”, developing restorative therapies for neurologic and psychiatric diseases.

 Understanding cognitive control networks